 AI-driven RPA tools can capture and reproduce human behavior when dealing with routine repetitive tasks—processing transactions, communicating with other digital systems, working with data, and more.
 RPA has at least one unbeatable advantage: it can be deployed without disrupting a healthcare facility’s operations, by using the existing digital environment and lowering the risks of human error.

-In a healthcare setting, RPA proves valuable for automating several lengthy and effort-intensive processes.
+In a clinical setting, RPA proves valuable for automating several lengthy and effort-intensive functions and streamlining healthcare business process management.
 Here are the top three candidates for robotic process automation in healthcare:

 Patient relationship management.
 RPA bots can easily schedule appointments matching diagnoses, doctor availability, patient location, and other factors of choice.
 Moreover, they can manage follow-ups and send patients reminders on the next appointment, prescription drug pick-ups, and more.